This is the 16th year with Gardener Cary George in charge of the Garden.

 At the Friends Board meeting there was discussion on the purpose of The Friends and it was confirmed that their mission was one of providing education and information about the Garden, and also one of support for the Garden in both a financial and promotional way.

-In that light it was decided that as a major 50th anniversary project, The Friends would fund replacing 210 feet of chain-link fence at the back gate of the Garden with wrought iron fencing similar to that at the front gate in order to make the back gate area more esthetically pleasing.
+In that light it was decided that as a major 50th anniversary project, The Friends would fund replacing 294 feet of chain-link fence east and west of the back gate of the Garden with wrought iron fencing similar to that at the front gate in order to make the back gate area more esthetically pleasing.
 This work would cost about $16,000 and a major fund raising effort was needed to accomplish this major project.